HiskiHuovila/runecycle-srd/docs/CharacterCreationIntro.md

 Adversary is a tool for you to understand who your PC detests or avoids, for example a former ally or faction.
 It has no bearing on game mechanics.

 ### Notable Quirk
 A memorable  quirk makes your character more interesting without affecting game mechanics.
-Optinally roll or choose from the table below.
+Optionally roll or choose from the table below.

 ## The Four Signs